mikemcbride/website/blog/advanced-google-sheets-formatting/index.md

 ## The Situation

-My wife and I were making some soy wax candles and some hand soaps using essential oils (it's actually insanely cheap to make your own stuff, <a href="mailto:{{site.data.settings.email}}">email me</a> if you want more info).
+My wife and I were making some soy wax candles and some hand soaps using essential oils (it's actually insanely cheap to make your own stuff, <a href="mailto:mmcbride1007@gmail.com">email me</a> if you want more info).
 We wanted to keep track of "recipes" (each time we try one) and if we like it, we'll make it again.
 We could make notes or adjust it to try and improve it, but that would be a new recipe.
 One sheet, called "Recipes", has a column for "Recipe #" as the first and "Name" as the second.
 Here's a screenshot:

 ![Sheet 1](./sheet1.png)